ScarletLovell/g/README.md

 # g
-g g g g g g gg g g gG Do you have the time, to listen to me wine.
+g g g g g g gg g g gG Do you have the time, to listen to me whine.